 A slow website is a definite way to lose potential customers and decrease your site’s SEO.
 Make sure popups don’t slow page load times with a tool like GTMetrix or Google PageSpeed Insights.
 If they do, scrap them or try a different popup management tool.

 2. Too many popups can annoy visitors

-The goal of popups is not to annoy visitors into clicking or subscribing.
+The goal of popups is not to annoy visitors with numerous messages to click on something or subscribe.
 Popups should act as a nudge, not a push.
 Displaying a popup on every page a visitor loads, or bombarding them with popup after popup is a good way to increase a bounce rate.